roadsidemultimedia/Docs/tutorials/custom-font.md

 }
 ~~~

 In the Custom Fonts CSS, you will now need to tell the CSS where the font files are.
 In **Step.1**, we uploaded these files to `/wp-content/themes/[CHILD THEME]/fonts/`.
-We now need to include the this path, to make things easier, we can use one the PageLines LESS CSS path variables `@{plChildRoot}` and add `/fonts/` to the end.
+We now need to include this path for the font to work, to make things easier we can use one the PageLines LESS CSS path variables `@{plChildRoot}` and add `/fonts/` at the end.

 Once completed your final code should look like this: